CarlSargunar/Umbraco-Docker-Workshop/2-Workshop-Database.md

 # Exercise 1 - Create a Database Container

-The first task we will do is to create a database container, using Azure SQL Edge.
+The first task we will do is to create a database container, using Sql Server 2022.
 This will be used to store the Umbraco database, and will be used by the Umbraco website container we will create later.

 ## 1.1 Create a container for the database server